 6.4.
 What is the best way to shred chicken from the crockpot?

-Once the chicken is fully cooked, use two forks to pull apart the meat.
-Alternatively, you can use a hand mixer for a quick shredding method, especially if you have a sizeable amount of chicken.
+Once cooked, use two forks to pull the meat apart.
+You can also use a hand mixer to shred fast if theres lot of chicken.

 6.5.
 Can you overcook chicken breast in a crockpot?